 The plant in this video is a hybrid cross, but care instructions are applicable to all Senecio.

 The String of Tears Senecio Plant is very easy to propagate.

-In its native setting, the stems simply trail along the ground and set down roots as they go.
+In their native setting, the stems simply trail along the ground and set down roots as they go.

 In the wild, the teardrop plant forms dense mats.

 Take cuttings anytime you like throughout the year.

 Propagate by poking the end of the cutting into loose soil or simply setting the cutting on top of loose soil.